-Rescreening is permitted for patients who consent to participate in the study but who do not initially meet all the requirements as outlined in the inclusion and exclusion criteria.
-In this case, additional screening visits and/or repeat screening assessments may be conducted, as needed, to establish eligibility.
+Rescreening is permitted for patients who consent to participate in the study but who do not initially meet all the requirements as outlined in the inclusion and exclusion criteria for reasons potentially reversible within a reasonable timeframe.
+In this case, agreement with the medical monitor should be obtained before conducting additional screening visits and/or repeat screening assessments to establish eligibility.